splunk/public-o11y-docs/apm/set-up-apm/sensitive-data-controls.rst

 The first line of defense for sensitive information is to use the Splunk autoinstrumentation, which never captures sensitive information.

 If sensitive data has been sent to Splunk Observability Cloud during manual instrumentation, you can remove it pre-ingest with the :ref:`Splunk Distribution of the OpenTelemetry Collector <otel-intro>`.
-See :ref:`configure-remove` for more information, and read the use case below.
+See :ref:`configure-remove` for more information, and see the following use case.

 .. note:: A note about dropping spans

     Concealing specific values in spans is the best way to hide sensitive information in spans.
-It's not possible to drop entire spans from your OpenTelemetry pipeline, and attempting to do so is not recommended, as excluding spans risks creating traces with missing spans.
+It's not possible to drop entire spans from your OpenTelemetry pipeline, as excluding spans risks creating traces with missing spans.
 See :ref:`apm-missing-spans` for more information.

 Use case: Delete, redact, or hash tags from spans in the Splunk Distribution of OpenTelemetry Collector
 -------------------------------------------------------------------------------------------------------------